Nodoka4318/Gigafile-XGF-Explorer/README.md

 The 4-digit code in xgf.nu uses only single-byte alphanumeric characters.
 Therefore, when you enter the code at random, the probability of your file being accessed is
 $$(\frac{1}{62})^4 = \frac{1}{14776336}.$$ \
-It is small, but when you run brute force with a computer, the probability increases greatly because you can search thousands of files in a short period of time.
+It may seem very small, but when you run brute force with a computer, the probability increases greatly because you can search thousands of files in a short period of time.

 To prevent the leakage of your data, you should